cybercongress/go-cyber/docs/run_validator.md

 ```

 If you want to create a new acccount, use the command below:
-(You should send coins to that address to bound them later during the submitting of the validator)
+(You should send coins to that address to bound them later during the launch of the validator)

 ```bash
 cyberdcli keys add <your_key_name>
 cyberdcli keys show <your_key_name>
 ```

-You could use your ledger device with the Cosmos app installed on it to sign and store cyber addresses: [guide here](https://github.com/cybercongress/cyberd/blob/0.1.5/docs/cyberd_Ledger_guide.md).
+You could use your Ledger device, with the Cosmos app installed on it to sign and store cyber addresses: [guide here](https://github.com/cybercongress/cyberd/blob/0.1.5/docs/cyberd_Ledger_guide.md).
 In common case use the --ledger flag, with your commands:

 ```bash